4 min read

 9 min read

 Crisis communications is the act of managing perception of an event.
-It isn't management of the even itself.
+It isn't management of the event itself.
 It is communicating in a way to minimize damage.
 Crisis communications is viewed differently by various stakeholders.
 Attorneys will have the view of saying little to avoid or minimize future litigation.
 The CEO may have a personal view, trying to save face or retain some semblance of authority.
 The Board of Directors may be primarily concerned with stock price.
 One thing they all have in common is a desire to minimize damage.

 ORM, PR, and SEO -- what are all of these acronyms for?
 Let's break them down, and then delve deeper into how they all fit together.